 4. The Buy-on cost for an out-of-club skater is $5.00 per 15 minutes, or $20.00 for 1 hour, payable by designated tickets via Uplifter.

 5. ‘Books’ of Buy-on tickets are available for MSC members only, now purchased through MSC Uplifter website.
-The cost is $40.00 per book of 12 tickets.
+The cost is $48.00 per book of 12 tickets.
 All MSC skaters are encouraged and expected to purchase these books if they plan to Buy-on to sessions throughout the season.
 (Buy-on tickets do not expire unless stated otherwise and not refundable.)

 6. Ticket purchases are available on Uplifter in your account, under “purchase products”.
 You will be issued a code that you will use to buy-on.
 The code can be located on your emailed receipt after clicking the “print” option.

-7. Each Buy-on skater or parent must redeem their Buy-on tickets, via the QR code scanner OR the ticket redemption site on the MSC ipad.
+7. Each Buy-on skater or parent must redeem their Buy-on tickets, via the QR code scanner OR the ticket redemption site on the MSC iPad.
 After doing so, do not forget to also sign into the buy-on book.
 If you need help, reach out to a MSC executive member or parent in the stands.

 8. A Skater must skate on the appropriate session, for example: a senior on a senior session, or a junior on a junior session, etc. Open sessions are for all ages and all abilities, please be advised to skate with caution on open sessions